Bumper Stumpers: Plates

-The writers on Bumper Stumpers had various methods they used to relay the necessary information to lead the contestants to the identity of the subject owning the plate.
+The writers on Bumper Stumpers had various methods they used to relay the necessary information to lead the contestants to how to read the plate.

 For instance, a plate belonging to swashbucklers might read PYR88, with the solution being "pirates" ("pyr" + "eights").
-Another plate belonging to Bill Cosby might read IIPI, with the solution being his television series I Spy ("Is" + "pi").
+Another plate belonging to Bill Cosby might read IIPI, with the solution being his television series I Spy ("I's" + "pi").
 In both these cases, pairs of letters and numbers are read as plurals instead of “eighty-eight” or “eye-eye”.
 This was the case in most uses of pairs, but not all.

 In other instances Roman numerals might be used, such as in the plate IVTHST8.
 This plate reads “fourth estate”, with the number four represented by the IV at the beginning of the plate.
 Any plate that had “H2O” in it would have something to do with water, as that is its chemical symbol.

 Other plates simply required the contestants to figure out proper pronunciation, such as for the plate TPRT (tea party), CUNL (see you in Hell), or TYRDFHM (tired of him).
 In most cases the use of vowels implied that the long pronunciation of the letters was being sought, such as in the plates “ARAD” or “SPRARAD”, which translate to “air raid” and “spray Raid”.